Incense in general and common styles of Incense Sticks

 As far as personal preferences go, it’s very much an emphasis on ‘personal preference’.
 Some only like dark/woody fragrances, others, the pure and high florals are their only taste.
 The choice is vast and ultimately you should consider what fragrance/style you enjoy and what you’re prepared to pay for it.

 As your interest develops and/or gets more sophisticated you should pay closer attention to the ingredient types and their sources.
 Aloeswood at the highest end of wood ingredients is a great example – the source country will determine its base ‘taste’ or primary characteristic.
-You’ll find an article on Aloeswood on our site HERE.
+We have written an article about Aloeswood on our site.

-Read our article about the 14 reasons to burn Incense and the benefits associated with this HERE.
+Read our article about the 14 reasons to burn Incense and the benefits associated with this.

 Here at Vectis Karma, we aim to give you a wide choice of Japanese, Indian, Tibetan/Nepalese Incense – all being skewed towards the higher quality end of the Incense marketplace.
 We won’t stock Incense that we can’t authentic its source or just plain, cheap Incense!
 Do message us HERE for any questions you have or to seek advice.